aws/copilot-cli/site/content/docs/developing/addons/workload.en.md

 * If you need to add additional policies to your ECS task role or App Runner instance role, you can define an [IAM ManagedPolicy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-iam-managedpolicy.html) addon resource in your template that holds the additional permissions, and then [output](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html) it.
 The permission will be injected into your task or instance role.
 * If you need to add a security group to your ECS service, you can define a [Security Group](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-security-group.html) in your template, and then add it as an [Output](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html).
 The security group will be automatically attached to your ECS service.
 * If you'd like to inject a secret to your ECS task, you can define a [Secret](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-secretsmanager-secret.html) in your template, and then add it as an [Output](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html).
-The secret will be injected into your container and can be accessed as an environment variable as capital SNAKE_CASE.
+The secret will be injected into your container and can be accessed as an environment variable in capital SNAKE_CASE.
-* If you'd like to inject any resource value as an environment variable, you can create an [Output](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html) for any value that you want to be injected as an environment variable to your ECS tasks.
-It will be injected into your container and accessed as an environment variable  as capital SNAKE_CASE.
+* If you'd like to inject any resource value as an environment variable, you can create an [Output](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html) to your ECS tasks.
+It will be injected into your container and may be accessed as an environment variable in capital SNAKE_CASE.

 ## Examples